-If you find a right pointer symbol (as shown in the right view) appears to the left of certain fields that means a sub-menu containing additional options can be launched from this field.
-You can use control keys ($\uparrow \downarrow$) to highlight the field and press <Enter> to call up the sub-menu.
+If you find a right pointer symbol (as shown in the right view) appears to the left of certain fields that means a sub-menu can be launched from this field.
+A sub-menu contains additional options for a field parameter.
+You can use control keys ($\uparrow\downarrow$) to highlight the field and press <Enter> to call up the sub-menu.
 Then you can use the control keys to enter values and move from field to field within a sub-menu.
-If you want to return to the main menu, just press <Esc>.
+If you want to return to the main menu, just press the <Esc >.